Cardinals relish locker room full of veteran superstars - WHIZ News

 They had a five-game lead over the Brewers going into Monday’s games.

-Pujols is enjoying a renaissance at 42 years old, hitting .442 with seven homers and 17 RBIs over the past month.
-The three-time MVP is making a run at 700 career homers, sitting at 692 with about 40 games left in the regular season, which he says will be his last.
+Pujols is enjoying a renaissance at 42 years old.
+He’s batting over .450 in August and has eight homers and 18 RBIs over the past month.
+The three-time MVP is making a run at 700 career homers, sitting at 693 with 41 games left in the regular season, which he says will be his last.

 He’s treated as baseball royalty even at opposing parks.
 The crowd at Chase Field gave Pujols a standing ovation before his first at-bat in all three games of the most recent weekend series.